austinj/starter-academic/content/authors/admin/_index.md

 I'm an Associate Editor for the Journal of School Psychology, as well as a licensed psychologist in the state of California (CA #29540) and a Board Certified Behavior Analyst (Certification #1-15-18892).

 You can request copies of articles through <a href="https://www.researchgate.net/profile/Austin_Johnson2">ResearchGate</a>, view citations and such on <a href="https://scholar.google.com/citations?user=XQ7qJWwAAAAJ&amp;hl=en">Google Scholar</a>, and download data and project materials from <a href="https://osf.io/wp2u4/">Open Science Framework</a>.
-My CV is available on my <a href="https://profiles.ucr.edu/app/home/profile/austinj">UCR Faculty Webpage</a>.